-All Bank employees participate in a standardised anti-corruption training programme, which covers key concepts related to corruption risk, financial benefits, and bribery.
+All Bank employees participate in a standardised anticorruption training programme, which covers key concepts related to corruption risk, financial benefits, and bribery.
 It also provides guidance on appropriate behaviour in corruption-related situations, prevention strategies, procedures for reporting corruption risks, and potential consequences of corruption.
 A total of 12,869 employees have been trained in anti-corruption and anti-bribery measures.
 We do not differentiate job positions based on their exposure to corruption risks, meaning that 100% of employees hold roles potentially exposed to corruption and bribery risks.

-The anti-corruption training covers the following key topics:
+The anti-corruption training covers the following key to

-- Introduction (e.g., definition of corruption, corruption perception index, examples of corrupt practices, core principles of corruption risk management, and Pekao Group's most at-risk business areas),

-- Use of intermediaries,

-- Gifts and entertainment,
+Introduction (e.g., definition of corruption, corrup perception index, examples of corrupt practices, principles of corruption risk management, and P Group's most at-risk business areas), Use of intermediaries, Gifts and entertainment, Recruitment processes, Cooperation with contractors, Donations and sponsorships, Mergers, acquisitions (M&A), and major investme Public procurement procedures, Procedures to follow when public authorities initi investigative actions at Pekao Group premises, Criminal liability for corruption-related offences, Standards and best practices, Knowledge test.

-- Recruitment processes,

-- Cooperation with contractors,

-- Donations and sponsorships,

-- Mergers, acquisitions (M&A), and major investments,

-- Public procurement procedures,

-- Procedures to follow when public authorities initiate investigative actions at Pekao Group premises,

-- Criminal liability for corruption-related offences,

-- Standards and best practices,

-- Knowledge test.